UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

 >> 1. As a new urology patient at SickKids, for the first time I login I want to set a password so that I can take full control of my account.
->> - Patients have to set their password for the first time they log on to the mobile app
+>>      * Patients have to set their password for the first time they log on to the mobile app
->> - If the password is not set then patients are not allowed to access the features
+>>      * If the password is not set then patients are not allowed to access the features
->> - Passwords should be inputted twice in order to avoid any typos
+>>      * Passwords should be inputted twice in order to avoid any typos

 >> 2. As a urology patient at SickKids, I want to login to this mobile app using the predefined username so that I can access the app.
->> - Login patients only when given the correct username and password match
+>>      * Login patients only when given the correct username and password match
->> - Patients can start using the mobile app only when they are logged in
+>>      * Patients can start using the mobile app only when they are logged in

->> 3. As a urology patient at SickKids, I want to record my urine sound in the app so that I do not need to record through other applications before uploading.
+>> 3. As a urology patient at SickKids, I want to record my urine sound in the app so that I can have a more productive visit in the clinic.
->> - Having a record option for patients
+>>      * Having a record option for patients
+>>      * Require a timestamp after saving the record
->> - Imply patients the start of a recording process
+>>      * Imply patients the start of a recording process
->> - Still can accept records from other applications

 >> 4. As a urology patient at SickKids, I want to cancel or delete my recordings so I do not upload a false recording to the system.
-Patients can choose to delete their recordings before submitting them.
+>>      * Patients can choose to delete their recordings before submitting them.
->> - A ten-day resume time will be given if patients accidentally delete a record
+>>      * A ten-day recovery time will be given if patients accidentally delete a record
->> - The resume time is only applicable for those that record by this mobile app
+>>      * The recovery functionality is only applicable for those that record by this mobile app

 >> 5. As a urology patient at SickKids, I want to upload my void sound through the app so that I can take my uroflowmetry tests remotely
->> - Patients can upload void sound recording
+>>      * Patients can upload void sound recording
->> - Uploading can be done off site if there is an Internet connection
+>>      * Uploading can be done off site if there is an Internet connection
->> - Before uploading patients could have a second chance to revise the sound
+>>      * Before uploading patients could have a second chance to review the sound
+>>      * Patients can select to upload either one or more records
+>>      * Patients can enter their urine condition, including "leak", "urgency" and "poop", during the upload

 >> 6. As a urology patient at SickKids, I want to view my uroflow curve so that I can get to know my current health condition
->> - Patients can select to view a certain feedback from a uploaded record
+>>      * Patients can select to view a certain feedback from a uploaded record

 >> 7. As a urology patient at SickKids, I want to view all my past uroflow so that I can keep a record of my past test results.
->> - Patients will be able to see all the records and feedbacks
+>>      * Patients will be able to see all the records and feedbacks
->> - Patients can select what to see within some years, some months, some weeks or some days
+>>      * Patients can select what to see within some years, some months, some weeks or some days
->> - Patients can sort all the information based on time or urgent level
+>>      * Patients can sort all the information based on time or urgent level

->> 8. As a urology patient at SickKids, I want to view my doctor’s comment on test result (if there is any), so that I will know when my results are abnormal.
->> - Patients are able to see their doctor’s comment (if they left one) in the test result page, along with the uroflow curve.
->> - Patients can also reply to the comments

->> 9. As a new urology clinician in SickKids, for the first time I login I want to set a password so that I can access the web app.
+>> 8. As a new urology clinician in SickKids, for the first time I login I want to set a password so that I can access the web app.
->> - Clinicians have to set their password for the first time they log on to the mobile app
+>>      * Clinicians have to set their password for the first time they log on to the mobile app
->> - If the password is not set then Clinicians are not allowed to access the features
+>>      * If the password is not set then clinicians are not allowed to access the features

->> 10. As a urology clinician at SickKids, I want to login to the web app using the predefined username so that I can access my patient’s test results.
+>> 9. As a urology clinician at SickKids, I want to login to the web app using the predefined username so that I can access my patient’s test results.
->> - Login clinicians only when given the correct username and password match
+>>      * Login clinicians only when given the correct username and password match
->> - Clinicians can start using the web app only when they are logged in
+>>      * Clinicians can start using the web app only when they are logged in

->> 11. As a urology clinician in SickKids, I want to view all patient’s test results so that I can prognosticate and diagnose more effectively.
+>> 10. As a urology clinician in SickKids, I want to view a patient’s test results in my clinic so that I can prognosticate and diagnose more effectively.
->> - Clinicians can view all patient’s test results.
+>>      * Clinicians can view a patient’s urine flow test results
+>>      * Clinicians can view the urine conditions (such as "leak", "urgency" and "poop") entered by the patients
+>>      * Clinicians can view the statistical result such as total void and max flow returned by the machine learning model
+>>      * The username of clinician who has most recently viewed the feedback will be recorded and displayed

->> 12. As a urology clinician in SickKids, I want to search a patient’s past records by their name.
+>> 11. As a urology clinician in SickKids, I want to search a patient’s past records by their unique identifiers.
->> - Clinicians can search a patient’s profile by their name.
+>>      * Clinicians can search a patient's profile by their unique identifiers.
->> - A patient’s profile will include all of their past uroflowmetry test results.
+>>      * A patient’s profile will include all of their past uroflowmetry test results.

->> 13. As a urology clinician at SickKids, I want to view all recent uploads from my patients, so I can know which patients did their tests recently
+>> 12. As a urology clinician at SickKids, I want to view all uploads from my patients, so I can know which patients did their tests recently
->> - Clinicians are able to view all uploads sorted by time.
+>>      * Clinicians are able to view all uploads sorted by time.

->> 14. As a urology clinician at SickKids, I want to be able to see feedback for a certain patient so I am notified when one of my patients has an abnormal condition.
->> - Clinicians can see feedback (whether it is normal or abnormal) from the generated curve.

->> 15. As a urology clinician at SickKids, I want to view a particular curve in detail so that I can assess if there is an abnormality.
->> - Clinicians can view a particular curve in detail, for example looking up
+>>      * There will be an indication if there is a new upload from a patient

->> 16. As a urology clinician at SickKids, I want to be able to add a new patient to the system so my new patients can start using this app.
+>> 13. As a urology clinician at SickKids, I want to be able to add a new patient to the system so my new patients can start using this app.
->> - Clinicians can add a new patient into the system.
+>>      * Clinicians can add a new patient into the system.
->> - Clinicians need to provide some basic information when adding a new patient into the system
+>>      * Clinicians can send an invitation to the patients
->> - A random username will be generated for the new patient
+>>      * A random unique id will be generated for each new patient

+>> 14. As a group admin at SickKids, I want to add new users to the system so that new fellows will be able to access this system.
+>>      * Group admins are only allowed to add users in the same group
+>>      * Group admins can add more than 1 people to the group

 ----